Skip to main content Skip to secondary navigation

 Main content start

-Due to the generosity of our donors, CARE has awarded 29 Seed Grants to pioneering scientists across a multitude of disciplines seeking early-stage funding to pursue innovative research on Asian health.
+Thanks to the generosity of our donors, CARE has awarded 35 Seed Grants to pioneering scientists across a wide range of disciplines seeking early-stage funding to pursue innovative research in Asian health.

-Every year, CARE releases a Call for Applications in early December with applications due via Slideroom in early February.
+Every year, CARE releases a Call for Applications in early December with applications due via Slideroom on February 1.
 Awards are announced in early March.
-The award period is for 2 calendar years, typically starting on May 1 and ending on April 30.
+The award period is two calendar years, typically beginning on May 1 and ending on April 30.

 AI & Asian Health

-This year, in addition to our CARE Seed Grant, the Stanford Center for Asian Health Research and Education (CARE) and the Center for Digital Health (CDH) co-sponsored a specialized seed grant titled “The Use of Generative AI to Improve the Health of Asian Populations.”
-This initiative focused on leveraging the power of artificial intelligence to advance, implement, and promote cutting-edge digital solutions aimed at improving Asian health.
-One grant was awarded for this cycle.
+CARE and the Stanford Center for Digital Health (CDH) will be co-sponsoring a specialized seed grant titled “The use of generative AI to improve the health of Asian populations”.
+This project will focus on leveraging the power of artificial intelligence to advance, implement, and promote cutting-edge digital solutions to improve Asian health.
+There will be one grant up to $50,000 awarded for this cycle.

 APPLICATION: